adrhumphreys/jar.blog/content/posts/logging-json-silverstripe.md

 When logging data to Greylogs it quite often is hard to query important parts of that data in a structured way.
 Greylogs has also released the ability to graph your structured data which is where this pays off even more.

-Lets first start with the method for logging the data to Greylogs.
-In ourcase we're using the [Silverstripe Cloud](https://www.silverstripe.com/cloud-hosting) for hosting.
+Let's first start with the method for logging the data to Greylogs.
+In our case we're using the [Silverstripe Cloud](https://www.silverstripe.com/cloud-hosting) for hosting.
 So we know that anything added to `syslog` will be picked up in Greylogs.

 In this specific example I'm going to detail how we log data from the queued jobs module a real world use case.